 Skyward requires that districts purchase the LMS/OneRoster API license in order for Otus grades to post to Skyward.

 In Skyward, the “Use Grade When Posting Secondary Gradebook Assignment Scores” API setting must be unchecked for scores to pass back successfully.

 When teachers create an assessment in Otus, they must select an assessment “type.”
 The Otus assessment type will map scores back to the corresponding district category code in Skyward.
 Below is an example of a category mapping from Otus to Skyward:

 The Otus team will confirm the desired category mapping for your district.
-The Skyward categories must be district-level (not specific to a site or grade level) and they must be active in participating teachers' Skyward accounts in order for grades to sync to Skyward.
+The Skyward categories must be district-level (not specific to a site or grade level).

 💡 Tips from the Otus team: